masak/alma/README.md

 Someone is already in the office.

 When Dryden reviews the past few seconds, he *knows* he saw a flicker of movement from the corner near the door.
-Also, his peripheral vision must have caught a dark figure sitting in one of the chairs in that corner.
+Also, his peripheral vision must have caught sight in the mirror of a dark figure, sitting in one of the chairs in that corner.

 He keeps on staring straight ahead, waiting for the stranger to take the initiative.